 This segment has experienced steady growth in recent years as more Chinese women have started using perfumes.
-Many experts believe that the premium fragrance market will continue to grow due to the luxury position of fragrances and its e-commerce availability.
-In fact, the demand for fragrances is being driven by the increasing sophisticated taste of Chinese consumers.
+Many experts believe that the premium fragrance market will continue to grow due to the luxury position of fragrances and their e-commerce availability.
+In fact, the demand for fragrances is being driven by the increasing sophisticated taste of Chinese buyers.

-Few Chinese people still use fragrances, however, this segment is expected to grow in the future with the influence of globalization and with the development of perfume products that fit Chinese consumer preferences.
+Few Chinese people still use fragrances, however, this segment is expected to grow in the future with the influence of globalization and with the development of perfume products that fit Chinese buyers’ preferences.

-Health awareness, environment awareness and sustainability, pollution rise, and so on are some of the reasons for “green beauty” growth in China.
-This segment is a real opportunity for foreign cosmetics and beauty brands that benefit from a better reputation when it comes to these criterias while Chinese brands still suffer from the scandals of the past.
-But foreign Brands should not wait for too long, as made-in-China brands such as the Herborist have been working extensively on changing this bad rep.
+Health awareness, environmental awareness and sustainability, pollution rise, and so on are some reasons for “green beauty” growth in China.
+This segment is a real opportunity for international businesses that benefit from a better reputation when it comes to these criteria, while Chinese brands still suffer from the scandals of the past.

 Over the last few years, China’s baby personal care market has witnessed rapid growth due to its newfound purchasing power and freedom from the one-child policy.
 The market was valued at: